MarcinKilarski/Website-Audit/seo/seo-report.md

 Furthermore, it prevents some of the ranking signals accumulated by the previous version of the page (like links from other sites pointing to it), from benefiting your website, as [it was confirmed](https://twitter.com/methode/status/629654083469737984) on Twitter by Google Webmaster Trends Analyst Gary Illyes.
 It is always beneficial to fix those links.

 If the page does not exist any longer, you should set up a redirect on your server to send users, search engines, and ranking signals to the next most relevant page on this topic.
-However, avoid redirecting all URL-s that cause 4XX error to the home page.
+However, avoid redirecting all URL-s that cause 4XX error to the homepage.
 This may confuse users, and search engines will treat it as a soft 404 (more about it in the next section) if it does not provide the answer they were looking for.
 As a result, the passed ranking signals will stop benefiting the page you pointed to. x
 #### Issue